eBay Tips

 Private sellers — £19.99/mo single tier

-UK private sellers have a single Shop option at £19.99/month (inc. VAT).
-It adds 100 extra free listings (so 400 total a month — up from the standard 300) plus 100 free 1- or 3-day Special Duration upgrades.
-Beyond 400 listings, the standard 35p overage applies.
-There's no FVF reduction (private sellers don't pay FVF anyway), no shopfront, no Daily Deals — it's purely a listing-allowance boost.
-Worth it if you regularly hit the 300 cap or want to test 1-/3-day listing durations without paying 35p each.
+There's one option: £19.99/month (inc. VAT) for 100 extra free listings (400 a month, up from 300).
+Those extra 100 also include the 1- or 3-day Special Duration upgrade (normally 35p each).
+Go past 400 and the usual 35p overage kicks in.
+There's no FVF cut (private sellers don't pay FVF), no shopfront and no Daily Deals — it's just a listing-allowance boost.
+Worth it if you keep hitting the 300 cap, or want to try 1-/3-day durations without paying 35p each.

 UK eBay Shop subscription tiers, verified May 2026.
 No Shop: no monthly fee, no free listings, overage insertion 30p per fixed-price listing and 30p per auction-style listing.
 Basic: £27 per month, 250 free fixed-price listings, 100 free auction-style listings, overage 10p fixed and 15p auction.
 Featured: £77 per month, 1,500 free fixed-price listings, 600 free auction-style listings, overage 5p fixed and 15p auction.
 Anchor: £437 per month, unlimited free fixed-price listings, 1,000 free auction-style listings, fixed-price overage free and 15p per auction listing.